geraudmathe/Locomotive-fundamentals/README.md

 <a name="foreword_3"></a>
 ### Why should you use LocomotiveCMS ?

-LocomotiveCMS is a CMS that has been created with a main guideline: keep it simple !
+LocomotiveCMS is a CMS that has been created with a single core concept: keep it simple !

 - Keep it simple, for the developer who shouldn't have to go deep in architecture, and should be able to edit a website quickly.
 - Keep it simple, for the author who needs to be focused on content, and shouldn't have to go through several pages to edit.

-If you recognize yourself in on of the case listed above, you should use LocomotiveCMS.
+If one of the cases listed above applies to you, you should use LocomotiveCMS.

 ///

-From a "business" point of view, LocomotiveCMS have several benefits to sell :
+From a "business" point of view, LocomotiveCMS has several great selling points:

 - Front-end editing of static texts, using Aloha editor
 - Hosting on Heroku / AWS very cheap, almost free
-- Finally, a great looking back-office !
+- Finally, a great looking back-office!

 <a name="foreword_4"></a>
 ### Assumptions

 During this reading, it is assumed that:

-- You know what is Ruby and Rails and you've a good feeling with terms like Gem, Bundler, deployment
+- You know what Ruby and Rails is and you've a good feeling with terms like Gem, Bundler, deployment
-- You know what is a data model, and ideally what is a document-oriented storage like Mongo
+- You know what a data model is, and ideally you understand document-oriented storage, like Mongo
-- You have basic knowledge about shell and command-line interface
+- You have basic knowledge of how to use a shell/command-line interface

 <a name="foreword_5"></a>
 ### Organization of this book

-This guide is structured as follow :
+This guide is structured as follows:

-First, an *Overview* of the CMS aims to introduce the environment and the main things to know about.
+First, the *Overview* of the CMS aims to introduce the environment and the main things to know about.

 *Getting something running in 5 minutes* may help LocomotiveCMS's beginners walking through the